wackywendell/lostinmyterminal/_posts/2015-03-09-sphinx-documentation.md

 categories: docs
 ---

-# Using Sphinx

 ### Why?

-Sphinx is a great tool for documenting Python, but its remarkably difficult to get started with, and (hypocritically?) badly documented.
+Sphinx is a great tool for documenting Python, but its remarkably difficult to get started with, and (oddly enough) hard to find a good beginner's tutorial for.

 ## Getting Started